More Than a Culinary School

 CSCA is committed to reducing the impact we and others have on the environment through its operational practices.
 After all, we only have one earth and it is the source of our ingredients, livelihood, and passion.

-We are proud to work with Save the Stuff to compost our food scraps into renewable energy and fertilizer.
+We are proud to work with Save that Stuff to compost our food scraps into renewable energy and fertilizer.
 Every group of students, Professional or Recreational, collects leftover food scraps including egg shells, bones, vegetable scraps, and cooking blunders for compost.